-- 16.2 The judge shall give awards to those gaining the highest aggregate number of points. - 16.3 No prize shall be awarded to a dog which, after qualification, fails to participate in a final. - 16.4 Should a competitor not be available to contest a final, that place in the final remains vacant. - 16.5 Dogs will take their place in the finals according to their place in the original draw, except in the event of a re-run being awarded when they will take their place in the order they qualified. - 16.6 If a competitor has more than one dog in the final, runs should not be consecutive where possible. - 16.7 In the event of a tie for first place in a Novice, Improvers or Open Trial, a winner must be arrived at by running off the dogs involved.
-The first placing to go to the dog with the highest aggregate score. - 16.8 A final will be held for all Novice trials, following the completion of the first round of the Novice.
+17.2 The judge shall give awards to those gaining the highest aggregate number of points.

+17.3 No prize shall be awarded to a dog which, after qualification, fails to participate in a final.

+17.4 Should a competitor not be available to contest a final, that place in the final remains vacant.

+17.5 Dogs will take their place in the finals according to their place in the original draw, except in the event of a re-run being awarded when they will take their place in the order they qualified.

+17.6 If a competitor has more than one dog in the final, runs should not be consecutive where possible.

+17.7 In the event of a tie for first place in a Novice, Improvers or Open Trial, a winner must be arrived at by running off the dogs involved.
+The first placing to go to the dog with the highest aggregate score.

+17.8 A final will be held for all Novice trials, following the completion of the first round of the Novice.

-- 16.9 Where possible, the Improver Final will be held separately from the Open Final.
-Where the Improver final is run separately from the Open final, it shall follow the completion of the first round of the Improver event. - 16.10 A competitor may retire in a final without the loss of their points from the first round.
+17.9 Where possible, the Improver Final will be held separately from the Open Final.
+Where the Improver final is run separately from the Open final, it shall follow the completion of the first round of the Improver event.

+17.10 A competitor may retire in a final without the loss of their points from the first round.

-17. Dog of the Year Award
+18. Dog of the Year Award

-- 17.1 A perpetual trophy plus a trophy for the competitor is to be made available by the Association and presented to the successful competitor at the Annual General Meeting each year. - 17.2 To be eligible for this award, competitors must be members of the South Australian Working Sheepdog Association Incorporated; their dogs must also be registered with the Association (or transferred to our register); and points may only be gained at open and unrestricted trials held by Clubs affiliated with the Association each calendar year. - 17.3 Placings are to be awarded to fifth place in Open Trials. - 17.4 Points are to be allotted for placings as: 1st 5, 2nd 4, 3rd 3, 4th 2, 5th 1 - 17.5 In the event of a tie being award for a placing, the points for that placing will be awarded to both dogs.
-No points will be then allotted for the next placing down. - 17.6 Points may not be accrued at restricted trials such as at the Adelaide Show. - 17.7 Points will be accrued at trials run on different courses, such as the field, Trans Tasman, Supreme and short courses, unless other restrictions are applied. - 17.8 If two open unrestricted trials are run in succession at the same venue, Dog of the Year points will be awarded to the place getters of both of those open trials.
+18.1 A perpetual trophy plus a trophy for the competitor is to be made available by the Association and presented to the successful competitor at the Annual General Meeting each year.

+18.2 To be eligible for this award, competitors must be members of the South Australian Working Sheepdog Association Incorporated; their dogs must also be registered with the Association (or transferred to our register); and points may only be gained at open and unrestricted trials held by Clubs affiliated with the Association each calendar year.
+18.3 Placings are to be awarded to fifth place in Open Trials.

+18.4 Points are to be allotted for placings as: 1st - 5, 2nd - 4, 3rd - 3, 4th - 2, 5th - 1

+18.5 In the event of a tie being award for a placing, the points for that placing will be awarded to both dogs.
+No points will be then allotted for the next placing down.

+18.6 Points may not be accrued at restricted trials such as at the Adelaide Show.

+18.7 Points will be accrued at trials run on different courses, such as the field, Trans Tasman, Supreme and short courses, unless other restrictions are applied.

+18.8 If two open unrestricted trials are run in succession at the same venue, Dog of the Year points will be awarded to the place getters of both of those open trials.

+18.9 A minimum of five (5) eligible trials must be held throughout the year for the Dog of the Year award to be given.
+Points will be awarded towards the selection of State Representatives, regardless of how many trials re held during the qualifying period.

-18. Selection of state representatives
+19. Selection of state representatives